Georgia suing Biden administration over Medicaid rejection

 CMS Administrator Chiquita Brooks-LaSure said in a letter to the state that the work requirement could be impossible for people to meet during the pandemic, when it was critical that low-income Georgians have access to health coverage.
 The Kemp administration said at the time it planned to challenge the decision in court.

 Republicans had presented Georgia’s plan as a financially responsible alternative to a full expansion of Medicaid services under the Affordable Care Act, which 38 states have already done.
 The plan sought to add an estimated 50,000 poor and uninsured Georgia residents to the Medicaid rolls in its first two years.
-But to be eligible, Medicaid recipients would have to engage in a minimum number of qualifying hours through work, job training, education, volunteering, or other similar activities.
+But to be eligible, new Medicaid recipients would have to engage in a minimum number of qualifying hours through work, job training, education, volunteering, or other similar activities.

-Democrats in Georgia say full expansion would cover hundreds of thousands of people at a negligible cost to the state.
+Democrats in Georgia say full expansion would cover hundreds of thousands of people at a much lower cost to the state.
 That’s because the ACA, President Barack Obama’s signature health care law, gave states the option of expanding Medicaid to low-income adults who make up to 138% of the federal poverty level, with the federal government picking up 90% of the cost.
 More than 10 million people in the U.S. have gained coverage that way.

 Kemp has said full expansion would cost the state too much money in the long run.